Feyerabend/bb/workbook/ch05/parsers/simple/PARSE.md

 This grammar reflects the structure of arithmetic and logical operations allowed by the language.

 How the Code Works:
-1. Tokenization: The tokenize() function processes the input string and produces a list of tokens, which are the basic building blocks for parsing.
+1. *Tokenization*: The tokenize() function processes the input string and produces a list of tokens, which are the basic building blocks for parsing.
-2. Parsing: The recursive functions factor(), term(), and expression() build the Abstract Syntax Tree (AST) based on the token sequence produced by the lexer.
+2. *Parsing*: The recursive functions factor(), term(), and expression() build the Abstract Syntax Tree (AST) based on the token sequence produced by the lexer.
-3. Abstract Syntax Tree (AST): Each expression is represented as a tree of Node objects, where each node represents either a value (number, identifier) or an operation (e.g. addition, multiplication).
+3. *Abstract Syntax Tree (AST)*: Each expression is represented as a tree of Node objects, where each node represents either a value (number, identifier) or an operation (e.g. addition, multiplication).
-4. Output: The print_tree() function prints the structure of the AST, which can be further used for evaluation, transformation, or optimisation.
+4. *Output*: The print_tree() function prints the structure of the AST, which can be further used for evaluation, transformation, or optimisation.

 This implementation serves as the foundation for more complex expression evaluation and manipulation